-This Privacy Notice contains information required by the EU General Data Protection Regulation (hereinafter the General Data Protection Regulation) and the national law for a data subjects, that is, for the controller's customer, employees and for the supervisory authority.
+This Privacy Notice contains information required by the EU General Data Protection Regulation (hereinafter the General Data Protection Regulation) and the national legislation for a data subject, that is, for the controller’s customer, employees and for the supervisory authority.

 Street address: Gebhardinaukio 1 00510 HELSINKI

 Controller’s contact person: OP Financial Group’s Data Protection Team

 Postal address: P.O.
 Box 308, 00013 OP, Finland

 This privacy notice template describes how personal data is processed in each OP Financial Group cooperative bank’s owner-customer data file.
 The data subjects in the data file are OP cooperative bank’s owner-customers.

 5. Purpose of personal data processing and legal basis for processing

 The controller uses personal data in the owner-customer data file mainly to maintain information on owner-customer and Group-wide loyalty programme membership, and to distribute information on loyalty programme membership to other OP Financial Group entities.
 Information on loyalty programme membership is distributed so that the Group entities can offer benefits based on owner-customer membership to the data subjects included in the programme.
 The controller also maintains the public membership list of owner-customers.